jigx-com/jigx-docs/docs/Building Apps with Jigx/Jigx Builder _code editor_/Settings.md

 ---
 title: Settings
 slug: BAsJ-settings
 description: Discover how to customize your experience with the Jigx Extension's Settings.
-Easily modify options, including the Jigx: App name setting, which determines the connected JigxApp for debugging and testing in JigxBuilder.
+Easily modify options, including the Jigx App name setting, which determines the connected JigxApp for debugging and testing in JigxBuilder.
 createdAt: Tue Jun 20 2023 08:32:37 GMT+0000 (Coordinated Universal Time)
 updatedAt: Mon Aug 05 2024 13:12:21 GMT+0000 (Coordinated Universal Time)
 ---